The LDF Platform - Thinking into the Future

 With the LDF series Laserline is setting the benchmarks for high power diode lasers.
 Even devices with over 20kW laser power are set on sturdy castors allowing a single employee to move the laser to different locations for start-up in production – a unique benefit.
 All you need is electricity, water and an optical fiber – and the laser is ready for use at its new site.
 Thanks to permanent development of our proven active diode cooling technology the LDF series family is optimized to multi-kilowatt power levels even at high beam qualities: 7 kW out of a 600 µm fiber at NA 0.1 in a compact configuration at less than one square meter footprint.

 Whether power, cooling or system interfaces: The LDF series can be individually configured and adapted to changing requirements.
-The systems are available with internal or external cooling system as water/water or water/air version.
-With these Laserline chillers, perfectly aligned to the product line and fully integrated in the control system, high power lasers can now be operated permanently in production with a low footprint requirement.
-Through the internal networking of all system components malfunctions can be diagnosed in real-time and resolved immediately.
+The laser concepts are available with internal or external cooling as water/water or water/air version.
+With these Laserline chillers, perfectly aligned to the product line and fully integrated in the control cycle, high power lasers can now be operated permanently in production with a low footprint requirement.
+Through the internal networking of all components malfunctions can be diagnosed in real-time and resolved immediately.

 The LDF series is one of the most efficient technologies with up to 50 percent electrical efficiency.
 Due to the mobile hot-plug operation unit LDF lasers can be flexibly monitored and controlled even from a distance.
 Connection areas and interfaces are easily accessible by an extendable hood.
 Individual components can easily be exchanged and in this way production is not interrupted.

 The Intelligent System Control Makes a Difference